nesi/perf-training/_lessons/python-scatter/00-introduction.md

 The default values are `-nx 128`, `-ny 128` and `-nc 128`.
 The execution time scales linearly with the values of options `-nx`, `-ny` and `-nc`.
 For example:
 ```
-python scatter.py -nx 256 -ny 256 -nc 512
+srun python scatter.py -nx 256 -ny 256 -nc 512
 ```
-will run the code using 256x256 cells and 512 obstacle segments and we expect the code to run `2*2*4 = 16` times longer compare to the default resolution.
+will run the code using 256x256 cells and 512 obstacle segments and we expect the code to run `2*2*4 = 16` times longer compared to the default resolution.

 ### How to check if the results have changed

 When modifying the code, it is important to check that the results haven't changed.
 Use
 ```
-python scatter.py -c
+srun python scatter.py -c
 ```
 to record the sum of the field values squared (4686.33935546875).
 Make sure this value does not change after code editing.